Lancaster City F.C.: Club rivalries

 Lancaster City's oldest rivals have always been neighbours Morecambe; however, since Morecambe's rise through to the Football League, few games have been played between the two clubs since the early 1980s.
-Despite this, the rivalry still continues to be strong amongst fans of both clubs.
+Despite this, the rivalry still continues to be strong amongst fans of City.
 Rivalries with Accrington Stanley, Barrow and Fleetwood Town are also on hold for the same reason.
 Over the years, though, Lancaster have built up rivalries, some longstanding, against other clubs from the region with Bamber Bridge, Chorley, Clitheroe, AFC Fylde, Kendal Town, Southport and Workington all providing extra interest whenever the clubs meet.

 Attendances and support

 Lancaster City's average crowd has declined over the years with the 2012–13 average gate of 171 being its lowest for nearly 30 years.
 During the 1930s it has been reported that crowds regularly reached 3,000 and by the 1950s gates of 4,500 have been recorded.
 During the 1960s Lancaster were still attracting around 1,500 for home games, this though dwindled during the 1970s and 1980s and gates dropped to a modest 250.
 Success on the pitch in the mid-1990s through to the mid-2000 pushed the average gate to a steady 300–400 but this again dropped after the club's demotion of two leagues in 2007.
 There have though been games when the crowds have soared once again at Giant Axe especially when neighbours Morecambe have visited for one-off cup matches in recent years with crowds getting as high as 2,500 for the 1996 FA Cup game.
 Gates were also up more recently when City entertained such well supported clubs such as Chester, Halifax Town, Darlington and F.C.
 United of Manchester with gates pushing upwards of four figures and, therefore, keeping the average gate at around 250.
 The FC United of Manchester game alone attracted a gate of over 2,200 in 2007.
 Lancaster also have a passionate traveling support with the club regularly taking a healthy following on away trips, the highlight being when around 500 fans traveled to Glossop North End in 2017 to see Lancaster win the league.
+Since 2021, however, attendances have again been on the rise.